pombredanne/bocadillo/docs/guides/ingredients/cleanup.md

 ## Example: providing a writable file

-As an example, here's a ingredient that provides a log file:
+As an example, here's an ingredient that provides a log file:

 ```python
 from datetime import datetime